mekowalski/react-videos-app/NOTES.md

 - [x] iframe element needs a title assigned to it
 - [x] make sure img elements have an appropriate alt property
 - [x] each list of records needs to have a KEY prop assigned to it
-- [] make video list show on right hand side of the main/current video
+- [x] make video list show on right hand side of the main/current video
   - use grid system with semantic ui/ Not Grid CSS/ Use Semantic Ui's grid system

+### Default video selection
+- [] figure out a default term to remove/replace static `Loading...` in VideoDetail
+- [] new search should clear current video
+- one little fix to address both issues above